-ITV has confirmed that McDonald & Dodds will be returning with three new episodes for season two.
+Yes, ITV has confirmed that McDonald & Dodds will be returning for a third season.

-Unfortunately, it’s possible that these three episodes could be McDonald & Dodds’ last, since DCI McDonald firmly stated in the previous series that she would only stay in Bath for two years tops.
+DCI McDonald firmly stated in the previous series that she would only stay in Bath for two years tops.
 However, the show’s renewal suggests that won’t be the case.

 DS Dodds is also rapidly nearing retirement, with his boss Houseman (James Murray) keen to organise a goodbye party as soon as possible.

-But the show’s co-stars have a solution to this two-year time limit.
+But the show’s co-stars had a solution to this two-year time limit.

 “I think she’s going to fall in love with Bath and I think she’ll stay around for at least seven years,” Gouveia joked, while Watkins added: “Dodds will find his own birth certificate and realise he’s actually only 42.
 I mean, I think there’s so much potential in the format, in the relationships.”

-More recently February 2021, Watkins said that he would “love” to do third season – and perhaps we might finally learn Dodds’ surname…
+More recently in February 2021, Watkins said that he would “love” to do third season – and perhaps we might finally learn Dodds’ name.

 The first series of McDonald & Dodds is available to stream on BritBox.
 If you’re looking for something to watch tonight, check out our TV Guide.